Nightbane112/alphabot2-simulator/README.md

 - _To real robot: Install [Raspcam_node](https://github.com/UbiquityRobotics/raspicam_node) following [the tutorial](https://github.com/UbiquityRobotics/raspicam_node#installation)_.

 ## Directory Organization
-In the root of the repository, every folder represents a ROS package (except for _pictures_ and _Report_, used to hold images for this _Readme_ and source files for the report, respectively).
+In the root of the repository, every folder represents a ROS package (except for _pictures_, used to hold images for this _Readme_ and source files for the report, respectively).
 Inside each package folder, we have the usual _CMakeLists.txt_ and _package.xml_, along with a _launch/_ folder (if there are launch files in the package) and a _src/_ folder (if there is any code in the package).
 In some special cases (such as _alphabot2_world_ and _alphabot2_pantilt_), packages may have other folders whose names will be self-explanatory for ease of use.

 ## Building